jaanhio/mac-development-setup/README.md

 # ZSH theme setup

 `oh-my-zsh` is used to customize the terminal shell.
 Theme used is `agnoster`.
 In order to use `agnoster`, `Menlo For Powerline` fonts have to be installed and selected in iTerm preference under `Profiles > Text`.
-The fonts can be downloaded via this repository.
+The fonts can be downloaded via this repository https://github.com/abertsch/Menlo-for-Powerline.